 To sum up, Paul Rushforth encourages renting your house, rather than selling when feasible.
 “I’m a big believer that the more doors you own, the wealthier you’ll be,” he adds.

 He also sees the flip side.
-“If you don’t want to be a landlord, you don’t have enough equity in your property, and aren’t willing to take time and do this right, selling may make more sense.”
+“If you don’t want to be a landlord, you don’t have enough equity in your property, and aren’t willing to take time and do this right, it might make more sense to sell your home.”

 The Paul Rushforth Real Estate is savvy and professional and will guide you to the best decision.
 And whatever you choose, they will be at your side to help you rent or sell fast, safely, and for a great price!